CristiPriciu/School-Enroll-Form/README.md

 This is a School Enroll Form made with Microsoft Visual Studio and Microsoft SQL Server Management Studio.

-The Database is not on GitHub, but you can still check out some code.
+The Database is not on GitHub, but you can still check out some of the code.